hgohil2805/CTCI/README.md

   Here, we will use the integers 0, 1, and 2 to represent the color red, white, and blue respectively

 - Game of Life

+- Increasing Triplet Sub Sequence
+  Given an unsorted array return whether an increasing subsequence of length 3 exists or not in the array.